hashicorp/terraform-website/content/source/docs/enterprise/before-installing/index.html.md

 2. **Choose an operational mode:** Decide how Terraform Enterprise should store its data.
 This is affected by your choice of deployment method.
 3. **Credentials:** Ensure you have a Terraform Enterprise license and a TLS certificate for Terraform Enterprise to use.
 4. **Data storage:** Depending on your operational mode, prepare data storage services or a block storage device.
-5. **Linux instance:** Prepare a running Linux instance (if deploying standalone instances) for Terraform Enterprise.
+5. **Linux instance:** Prepare a running Linux instance for Terraform Enterprise.
 This might require additional configuration or software installation, depending on the OS and your operational requirements.
 Also check the Terraform Enterprise [pre-install checklist](https://www.terraform.io/docs/enterprise/before-installing/index.html) for further details.

 ## Operational Mode Decision